deminy/behat-rest-testing/README.md

 # Installation - Source

-You will need to download composer.phar and run the install command under the same directory where the 'composer.json' file is located:
+You will need to download _Composer_ and run the install command under the same directory where the 'composer.json' file is located:

 ```